Justin Bieber: Relationships

-Bieber's father, Jeremy Bieber, is a former carpenter and pro-am mixed martial artist.
+Bieber's father, Jeremy, is a former carpenter and pro-am mixed martial artist.
 In March 2014, Rolling Stone characterized Jeremy as having "split with Justin's mom when Justin was a toddler, and wasn't always around afterward.
 But he has, as of late, accepted a place of honor in his superstar son's entourage".

 From 2008 to 2009, Bieber was in a relationship with Caitlin Beadles; the two remained friends, and Beadles attended Bieber's wedding.
 From December 2010 to March 2018, Bieber was in an on-again, off-again relationship with singer and actress Selena Gomez.
 In an interview on The Ellen DeGeneres Show, Bieber stated that some of his songs including "Sorry", "Mark My Words", and "What Do You Mean?" are about his relationship with Gomez.
 From August to December 2016, he was linked to model Sofia Richie.

-Bieber became engaged to model Hailey Baldwin on July 7, 2018.
-They had briefly dated from December 2015 to January 2016 before splitting, then reconciled in June 2018.
+Bieber became engaged to model and longtime friend Hailey Baldwin on July 7, 2018.
+They had briefly dated from December 2015 to January 2016, before reconciling in June 2018.
 Bieber and Baldwin reportedly obtained a marriage license in September 2018, leading to reports that they had a civil marriage.
 On September 14, 2018, Baldwin said on Twitter that she and Bieber had not yet married, but deleted the tweet afterward.
 On November 23, 2018, Bieber stated he was married to Baldwin.
 Bieber and Baldwin had an official ceremony in Bluffton, South Carolina, on September 30, 2019.
+On May 9, 2024, Bieber announced through an Instagram post that he and Baldwin were expecting their first child.
+On August 23, 2024, they welcomed a boy, Jack Blues Bieber.

-Beliefs
+Religious beliefs

 Bieber has described himself as a faithful Christian, said he communicates with God via prayer, and that "He's the reason I'm here".
 He reflected his faith in a music video with Brandon Burke, titled "#iPledge", in which he talks about God's forgiveness.
 Bieber was baptized on January 9, 2014, by Pentecostal pastor Carl Lentz of Hillsong Church, New York, after a born again experience.
 He has described Lentz as a good friend.
-In 2021, he announced that he had become a member of Churchome, en evangelical church.
+In 2021, he announced that he had become a member of Churchome, an evangelical church.
 On July 24, 2021, Bieber led worship with Gospel singers Kari Jobe and Cody Carnes during the "Freedom Experience" at SoFi Stadium.
-The trio performed "The Blessing".
+The trio sang "The Blessing".

 When asked how he wants to raise his children, Bieber replied, "I'm a Jesus follower.
 When you accept Jesus, you walk with the Holy Spirit.
 I just want to be led by the Holy Spirit."
 Many of Bieber's tattoos have religious significance including the medium-sized cross on his chest and a tiny cross under his eye.
 Bieber also covered up the "Son of God" text tattooed on his abdomen with a large design that features two angels, gothic arches, a skeleton, and a serpent.